hughsk/module-generator/README.md

 ## Source Files

-This uses `tape` for tests and writes an `index.js` and `test.js` (if they don't already exist).
+If you specify `--source` or `-s` flags, it will produce `index.js` and `test.js` files if they don't already exist.
 The index is empty, and the test looks like this for a module called `my-funky-module`.

 ```js
 var myFunkyModule = require('./')